Remindercalldotcom/apidemov4/README.md

 # API Demo version 4.0
-This is an updated version of the API Demo that uses our XML API to send reminders and get the status back for SMS and calls.
-Using the API is fairly easy.
-You can use the Webhook as a means of instant updates as an alternative to requesting message statuses one at a time.
+This is an updated version of the API Demo.
+It uses our XML API to send reminder calls, text messages, and emails.
+It then retrieves statuses for texts and calls.
+Using the API is easy.
+You can use the Webhook for instant updates as an alternative to requesting message statuses one at a time.

 The demo page lets you:
   1. Retrieve your key using your Remindercall.com username/password.
   2. Send texts.
   3. Send voice calls.
   4. Send Emails.
-  5. Get the status of a texts or calls.
+  5. Get the statuses of texts and calls.
   6. Manage your purchased DID numbers.

 The sample page of this is here: http://www.snapnotify.net/example/apidemov4.php

-This example also demonstrates Number Management, which is used to manage your purchased phone numbers used to send text messages.
-You can have any amount of purchased numbers which are used in the "number from" field of the text section.
-Although you can only use one number at a time, you may choose to have a pool of numbers so you can deploy SMS more rapidly if you have a large volume to deliver, or you can spread the numbers out geographically so the SMS will originate in an area code near the recipients area code.
+This API can also be used for Phone Number Management.
+Following is a working exampmle of a Phone Number Management web page that lets you search for avialable phone numbers, purchase phone numbers, release purchased numbers, and list purchased numbers.
+You can use an unlimited amount of in the "number from" field of the text section.
+Although you can only use one number at a time, you may choose to have a pool of numbers so you can deploy high-volume reminders rapidly.
+Another way to increase speed is to select the numbers geographically so the SMS can originate in an area code near the recipient's.
 If you don't assign a "from number" and you have a pool of numbers, the API will pick a number at random from your pool.

-The Numbers Management page lets you search for phone numbers available by area code, purchase phone numbers, release a number you may have already purchased and list the phone numbers that you own.

 A working example page of this is here: http://www.snapnotify.net/example/numbermanagement.php

-Please contact Reminder Services, Inc to get a link to our full API documentation and to get more information by calling the office at 888-858-6673 or Email us at support@remindercall.com.
+Please contact Reminder Services, Inc to get a link to our full API documentation by calling the office at 888-858-6673 or emailing us at support@remindercall.com.

 Happy Testing!